CrumpLab/cognition/docs/textbook/C5_Associations.md

 Thorndike's aim was to gain clarity on the kinds of associations that might be involved, and he speculated on logical stages and types of associations that his animals might have been learned.
 For example, he wrote:

->There might be in an association, such as is formed after experience with one of our boxes, the following elements:
+> There might be in an association, such as is formed after experience with one of our boxes, the following elements:

-::: blockquote
+::: {.blockquote}
 1. Sense-impression of the interior of the box, etc.
 2. Discomfort and desire to get out.
 3. Representation of oneself pulling the loop.
 4. Fiat comparable to the human "I'll do it."
 5. The impulse which actually does it.
 6. Sense-impression of oneself pulling the loop, seeing one's paw in a certain place, feeling one's body in a certain way, etc.
 7. Sense impression of going outside.
 8. Sense impression of eating, and the included pleasure.
 Also between 1 and 4 we may have
 9. Representations of one's experience in going out,
 10. Of the taste of the food, etc.
 :::

 This list details a number of experiences and impulses that presumably occur from the time when an animal enters the box, to the time after it has escaped and is eating the food reward.
 The general associativist explanation would be that each of these components are associated with one another, possibly in a chain, such that triggering one of the elements would cause a chain reaction, and successively trigger the next associated element, thereby allowing the animal to proceed through the puzzle box and get the food reward.

 ### Experimental questions about associative processes

 Thorndike also went on to conduct experiments with his puzzle boxes to test ideas about animal learning.
 These experiments involved manipulations intended to modify some aspect of the learning process.

 #### Imitation Learning